 - How do I open a precious metals IRA account?

-- Step 1 – Open and Fund your IRA: First you must choose a custodian.
+- Step 1 – Open and Fund your IRA: First you must choose a Provider.
 There are many to choose from but Provident has partnered with two of the best, New Direction IRA and Preferred Trust.
-It takes most custodians one to two business days to open your account once your application is submitted.
+It takes most Providers one to two business days to open your account once your application is submitted.
 During the application process, you elect how you would like to fund your account, either by a rollover, transfer, and/or contribution.

 - What is a self-directed IRA?

 - A truly self-directed IRA is a retirement plan that allows you to invest in any type of asset the IRS allows for an IRA, which includes assets like precious metals.
-The IRS requires that you have a custodian or qualified trustee hold any assets purchased in the IRA on behalf of the account holder, as well as provide record keeping and IRS reporting.
+The IRS requires that you have a Provider or qualified trustee hold any assets purchased in the IRA on behalf of the account holder, as well as provide record keeping and IRS reporting.

 - Can I have more than one IRA?